-Figure \ref{fig:results:voxelization:raytracing-artifacts} clearly demonstrates the need for conservative voxelization to remove missing-segment artifacts during ray-tracing, which happen when a ray passes through a voxel which is not aware of a primitive being in that voxel.
-These artifacts manifest themselves as cubical cutouts and become more apparent with larger line radii relative to voxel size.
-When using a conservative voxelization scheme, these artifacts are completely resolved.
+\cref{fig:results:voxelization:raytracing-artifacts} illustrates missing-segment artifacts during ray tracing, which occur when a ray passes through a voxel that does not contain the intersecting primitive.
+These artifacts appear as cubical cutouts and become more apparent with larger line radii relative to voxel size.
+Conservative voxelization completely eliminates these artifacts.

-To conclude, these results show that the choice of voxelization algorithm depends on the voxelization scenario. \textit{DDA} voxelization has the best performance and shows minimal aliasing for thin line segments, but is not conservative.
-When used as the basis for ray tracing or when voxelizing thicker line segments, conservative voxelization should be used.
-As theorized, \textit{capsule} voxelization scales better with segment length, having linear time complexity, compared to the worst case cubic complexity of \textit{AABB} voxelization.
+To conclude, these results show that the choice of voxelization algorithm depends on the scenario. \textit{DDA} voxelization offers the best performance and shows minimal aliasing for thin line segments but is not conservative.
+Conservative voxelization should be used for ray tracing and for thicker line segments.
+As expected, \textit{capsule} voxelization scales linearly with segment length, compared to the worst-case cubic time complexity of \textit{AABB} voxelization.